A Fully Device-Independent Ternary Quantum Key Distribution Protocol Based on the Impossible Colouring Game: Security Analysis of Our Proposed Protocol

 \section{Security Analysis of Our Proposed Protocol}

 In this section, we shall exhibit the security of our QKD protocol.
-Although the characterization of the quantum state and the measurement devices is not required for the security of Device-Independent Quantum Key Distribution (DIQKD), certain assumptions and security notions are still necessary to establish its security rigorously.
+Although the characterization of the quantum state and the measurement devices is not required for the security of DIQKD, certain assumptions and security notions are still necessary to establish its security rigorously.
 The standard assumptions underlying the security analysis of our proposed protocols are outlined below. \begin{enumerate}

 \item[i.] \textbf{Memoryless Device:} The devices must operate in accordance with the principles of quantum mechanics, with each use being independent of previous uses, and must exhibit consistent behaviour across all trials. \item[ii.] \textbf{Secured Laboratory:} Alice’s and Bob’s laboratories are assumed to be completely secure, preventing any leakage of confidential information.
 Furthermore, the laboratories are physically separated.
 This enables the modeling of their systems as jointly distributed quantum systems. \item[iii.] \textbf{Random Seeds:} We assume that both parties have access to uniformly random seeds, which are typically generated locally using Quantum Random Number Generators (QRNGs) \cite{MYCQZ16} within their respective laboratories. \item[iv.] \textbf{Authenticated Communication Channel:} It is assumed that Alice and Bob communicate over a public, authenticated channel.
 All information transmitted through this channel is considered publicly accessible and treated as part of the protocol’s output.
 By appropriately labeling each classical message, information-theoretic techniques can be employed to ensure authentication of the classical communication channel. \end{enumerate}